AllyxPally/PortfolioProject1-yoga/README.md

 ## Validator testing

 * HTML
+  - No errors were returned when i ran the code through the official WC3 validator

 * CSS
+  - No errors were found when running the code through the official CSS validator (Jigsaw)

 * Accessibility

-- I have confirmed that the website is accessible by running it through lighthouse in devtools.
+  - I have confirmed that the website is accessible by running it through lighthouse in devtools

 ![Screenshot of result for lighthouse](/assets/images/Screenshot1.png)